DataDog/documentation/content/en/agent/amazon_ecs/_index.md

 #### Run the Agent as a Daemon Service

-Ideally you want the Datadog Agent to load on one container on each EC2 instance.
+Ideally, you want the Datadog Agent to load on one container on each EC2 instance.
 The easiest way to achieve this is to run the Datadog Agent as a [Daemon Service][12].

 ##### Schedule a Daemon Service in AWS using Datadog's ECS Task